U.S. Attorney's Office Concludes Investigation Into Fatal Shooting in Northeast Washington

 No Charges to Be Filed Against Metropolitan Police Department Officer

-WASHINGTON - The U.S. Attorney’s Office for the District of Columbia announced today that there is insufficient evidence to pursue federal criminal civil rights or District of Columbia charges against an officer from the Metropolitan Police Department (MPD) who was involved in the fatal shooting on Dec.
-25, 2016, of Gerald Hall in Northeast Washington.
+WASHINGTON - The U.S. Attorney’s Office for the District of Columbia announced today that it has completed its review of the fatal shooting of Peter John, Jr., by a Metropolitan Police Department (MPD) officer on Feb.
+1, 2016, in the Clay Terrace area of Northeast Washington.
+After a careful review of all of the evidence, the U.S. Attorney’s Office has concluded that there is insufficient evidence to pursue federal criminal civil rights or District of Columbia charges against the officer involved in the fatal shooting of Mr. John.

 After a careful, thorough, and independent review of the evidence, federal prosecutors have found insufficient evidence to prove beyond a reasonable doubt that the officer used excessive force under the circumstances.
-To the contrary, there is sufficient evidence that the officer was acting in self-defense and defense of others at the time of the shooting.
+To the contrary, there is sufficient evidence to corroborate the officer’s account that he was acting in self-defense at the time of the shooting.

 Use-of-force investigations generally

-The U.S. Attorney’s Office remains committed to investigating allegations of excessive force by law enforcement officers and will continue to devote the resources necessary to ensure that all allegations of serious civil rights violations are investigated fully and completely.
+The U.S. Attorney’s Office remains committed to investigating allegations of excessive force by law enforcement officers and will continue to devote the resources necessary to ensure that all allegations of serious civil rights violations are fully and completely investigated.
 The Metropolitan Police Department’s Internal Affairs Division investigates all police-involved fatalities in the District of Columbia.